+- Information and referrals

 - Note-taking assistance

-- Special parking provisions

-- Adapted testing

 - Reader services

-- Information and referrals

 - Special equipment and equipment adaptation

+- Special parking provisions

+- Testing accommodations

 Prospective students who may qualify should contact Advising & Counseling Services at (361) 572-6411 at least one month prior to registration.
 Supporting documentation may be required.
-The Disability Support Services Student Handbook is available in the Advising & Counseling Services Office or at www.
-VictoriaCollege.edu/DisabilityServices.
+The Disability Support Services Student Handbook is available in the Advising & Counseling Services Office or at www.VictoriaCollege.edu/ DisabilityServices.
 Students with disabilities who feel that their rights have been violated have the right to file a grievance.
 The procedure for doing so is outlined in the Disability Support Services Student Handbook.